The Dog Fence in South Australia

 Collection of rates

-The Dog Fence Board collect rates in accordance with the Dog Fence Act 1946 on all properties greater than 10 square kilometres in the rateable area.
+The Dog Fence Board collect rates in accordance with the Dog Fence Act 1946 on all landholdings greater than 10 square kilometres in the rateable area.
 The Board have developed the following principles in relation to the payment of rates:

-- All properties greater than 10 square kilometres within the rateable area are subject to rates, regardless of land tenure.
+- All landholdings greater than 10 square kilometres within the rateable area are subject to rates, regardless of land tenure.
 This includes, but is not limited to, land used for livestock production, farming, cropping, private conservation, parks and reserves, cultural use, mining and exploration, lifestyle, or investment.
 With the exception of the salt lakes of Lake Torrens and Lake Gairdner, the Dog Fence Board do not exempt non-livestock production properties from paying rates.

 - The Dog Fence Board understand that due to influences outside of rate payer control, rate payers may experience financial hardship.
 The Dog Fence Board consider rate payer circumstances on a case by case basis and where genuine financial hardship is identified, the Board may offer modification to payment terms to ease financial burden.